toralf/torutils/README.md

 # torutils
-Few tools to derive the status of a Tor relay and more.
+Few tools around a Tor relay.

-## gather data from a Tor process:
+### gather data from a Tor process:

 *info.py* gives an overview about the status of a relay.